Conveniently located to serve Philadelphia and Bryn Mawr, PA

 Patients will generally feel well enough to return to work in 7-10 days after surgery.
 However, most patients may experience midday tiredness for the first week or two.
 Vigorous exercise and heavy lifting should be postponed for four to six weeks.
 As the swelling resolves, over the following six to eight weeks, the full benefits of the abdominoplasty will become apparent.

 The cost of the procedure varies.
 The cost of this procedure depends on the extent of correction.
-The cost of the surgery can range between $7,000-$12,000.
+At your initial consultation, Dr. Lohner will go over the procedures and the costs involved.

 Patients should wait until four to six weeks have passed after their procedure before embarking on strenuous exercise.